Coral Care

 Corals are sensitive to pollution and sediments.
 Sediment can create cloudy water and be deposited on corals, blocking out the sun and harming the polyps.
 Wastewater discharged into the ocean near the reef can contain too many nutrients that cause seaweeds to overgrow the reef.

 Soft corals are the ‘non-reef building’ corals of the reef.
-When they die, they melt away completely leaving no skeleton behind.
-This lack of skeleton gives the corals a much greater degree of flexibility and a softer feel than their skeleton growing counterparts, from which their common name of ‘Soft Corals’ is derived.
-These corals are also some of the most popular and most commonly available corals found in our hobby.
-This guide will focus on the photosynthetic softies, which are generally considered very easy to keep.
-They derive their food from predominantly the products of photosynthesis.
-Generally most soft corals are found in the wild beside many hard corals and while many of these hard corals are more difficult to keep the softies are easy to keep.
-The soft corals tend to be more tolerant of different water conditions and thus easier to keep.
-Non-photosynthetic soft corals such as brilliantly colored Carnation Corals or many of the non-photosynthetic Gorgonians are also commonly available, but are much more difficult to keep because of their constant feeding requirements.
+When they die, they melt away completely, leaving no skeleton behind.
+This lack of skeleton gives the corals a much greater degree of flexibility and a softer feel than their skeleton-growing counterparts, from which their common name of ‘Soft Corals’ is derived.
+These photosynthetic softies are also some of the most popular and most commonly available corals found in our hobby as they are generally considered very easy to keep.

 For especially fleshy LPS, be sure to allow the coral to close before removing from water to prevent damage to the tissue.

-SPS (Small Polyp Stony) is a hobbyist term used to loosely identify a group of corals that are at least somewhat similar in appearance and care.
-These corals always have hard skeletons and very small polyps - usually not much bigger than a pin head though there is no set size requirement.
-To the new hobbyist SPS corals such as Acropora, Montiporas, and Bird's Nest can be somewhat intimidating.
+SPS (Small Polyp Stony) is a hobbyist term used to loosely identify a group of corals that are at least somewhat similar in appearance and care; these corals always have hard skeletons and very small polyps - usually not much bigger than a pin head, though there is no set size requirement.
+To the new hobbyist, SPS corals such as Acropora, Montiporas, and Bird’s Nest can be somewhat intimidating.
 These stony corals come in an incredible variety of colors and growth forms that can be absolutely stunning.
 However, their care requirements are generally a step or two above the usual beginner corals like softies and LPS.

 Moderate to intense lighting, good random flow, and clean, stable water quality are key with these corals.
-Properly maintained they can grow quite quickly.
+Properly maintained, they can grow quite quickly.
 Growth forms include branching, plating, and encrusting varieties.
 Fortunately, their stony skeletons are usually quite easy to frag, making them favorites for propagation and trading.

-Some SPS corals, such as those that are plating or have especially thin branches, can be somewhat fragile and easily broken.
+Special Notes: Some SPS corals, such as those that are plating or have especially thin branches, can be somewhat fragile and easily broken.
 Care should be taken when working in your tank to prevent accidental fragging.
 Generally, SPS corals do not need to be fed directly and specifically feeding your tank for the sake of SPS corals is usually not recommended as this can lead to excessive nutrient levels and poor coloration.
 Strategic use of amino acids may be beneficial, but we recommend you do some research as this is a more advanced topic.

 Questions or Concerns?
 Send us a message using the form below.